thearst3rd/crispy-doom/README.md

 # Crispy Doom Wii U Port
 ![Screenshot of game in Wii U Gamepad](wiiu/CrispyWiiUScreenshot.png)

-This is a Wii U port of the Crispy Doom.
+This is a Wii U port of [Crispy Doom](https://www.chocolate-doom.org/wiki/index.php/Crispy_Doom).
 It is possible thanks to the amazing efforts of the Crispy/Chocolate Doom authors, devkitPro, and the team that ported SDL2 to the Wii U. Without these people, this port would be a lot harder to make :)

 ## Download
 Download the Wii U port of Crispy Doom on the [Releases](https://github.com/thearst3rd/crispy-doom/releases) page.